 - Using the COPY commands to load batch data

-The table below lists the reports available for automated replication from Bing Ads.
-Remember that to automate replicate the data from these reports to Snowflake, each report has to be understood, data types explored, scripts written to automatically schedule these reports, and generate output files that can be loaded in to Snowflake.
+The table below lists the reports available for automated integration from Bing Ads.
+Remember that to automate replicate the data from these reports to Snowflake, each report has to be understood, data types explored, scripts written to automatically schedule these reports, and generate output files that can be loaded into Snowflake.

 You can take a look at the comprehensive functionality of the Bing Ads reporting by clicking here.

 If you want to finish configuring your Bing Ads integration in less time than it took you to scroll through the report list, then the next section is relevant for you.

 Use a cloud data pipeline

 Building support for APIs is not only tedious but it is also extremely time-consuming, difficult, and expensive.
 Engaging analysts or developers in writing support for these APIs takes away their time from more revenue generating endeavours.
 Leveraging a cloud data pipeline like Daton significantly simplifies and accelerates the time it takes to build automated reporting.
 Daton supports automated extraction and loading of Bing Ads data into cloud data warehouses like Google BigQuery, Snowflake, Amazon Redshift, and Oracle Autonomous DB.

 Configuring data replication on Daton on only takes a minute and a few clicks.
 Analysts do not have to write any code or manage any infrastructure but yet can still get access to their Bing Ads data in a few hours.
 Any new data is generated is automatically replicated to the data warehouse without any manual intervention.

 Daton supports replication from Bing Ads to a cloud data warehouse of your choice, including Snowflake.
 Daton’s simple and easy to use interface allows analysts and developers to use UI elements to configure data replication from Bing Ads data into Snowflake.
 Daton takes care of

 - rate limits,

 - table creation,